 This page provides a brief overview of measuring Quality-Adjusted Life Years (QALYs) and the VR-36/VR-12.
 For more complete information on preference measurement, see the HERC Guidebook: Preference Measurement in Economic Analysis (2007).

-To compare the value of one treatment with another, you need an outcome measure that works across different health states.
+To compare the value of one treatment with another, outcome measure that works across different health states is needed.
 This rules out disease-specific quality of life measures as they only reflect a specific disease or illness.

 In addition, the outcome measure must also work as a measure of preference.
-Preference measures not only measure health status, but they also measure how the individual values the current health state.
+Preference measures not only measure health status, but also measure how the individual values their current health state.
 The valuation of the current health state usually covers the spectrum from full health to death.

 To date, the quality adjusted life year (QALY) model is the preferred metric for estimating the health effects (Gold et al., 1996).
 QALYs are estimated by multiplying each life year gained with an intervention by a quality-weighting factor that reflects the individual's quality of life in the health state for that year.
 Utilities, measured on a scale from zero (death or the worst health imaginable) to one (perfect health), can be used as quality-weighting factors.
 See Gold et al., 1996 for details.

 There are different ways to find quality weights.
 The easiest is to use published reports and league tables.
 Besides Medline, a great resource for this is the Tufts Cost-Effectiveness Analysis Registry.

 If existing utility weights do not meet your needs, you may need to collect weights.
 In doing so, sampling issues should be considered carefully (see Gold et al., 1996).
 The estimation of the quality weights for a given period (i) and treatment (k) requires the successful completion of two tasks:

 - Measuring the impact of an intervention on the distribution of health states.
 This task requires that the health states influenced by the treatment are completely characterized.